klust/SupercomputersForStarters/docs/C02_Processors/C02_S11_Difference.md

 For the performance cores the base frequency is 3 GHz but one core can clock up to 5.8 GHz to run single threaded applications at very high speed.
 Intel's top server chip at that time was the 4<sup>th</sup> generation Xeon Scalable processor code named Sapphire Rapids.
-The core is actually very similar to the cores used in Raptor Lake, though the latter have the AVX-512 instructions disabled as these instructions are not supported by the efficiency cores.
+The core is actually very similar to the performance cores used in Raptor Lake, though the latter have the AVX-512 instructions disabled as these instructions are not supported by the efficiency cores.
 The top-in-the-line variant, with 60 cores, runs those cores at a base frequency of only 1.9 GHz, 35% slower than the PC processor, and only allows the frequency